Trilec/upp-ultimate-ai-prompt/UppApplicationSessionGuide.md

 +-- examples/                ?
 Minimal sample apps or integration cases
     +-- myExamples.cpp       ?
 (Optional) Simple examples for local testing

+### U++ Folder/Packaging Note:

+Always place the .upp file in the root of the package directory, and name the directory to match the package name.
+Avoid placing .upp files in config/ or subfolders — TheIDE will not detect them unless they’re at the top level.

 ### Where to look next